custom-cards/spotify-card/README.md

       filter_devices: <optional Array> Hides devices which matches any array entry.
 The entries have to be regular expressions and are matched against the full device-name.
 The following are examples
         - .*room <hides all devices ending with room>
         - bath.*,kids.* <hides all devices which start with bath or kids>
+      known_connect_devices: <optional> List of known Spotify Connect devices, see [Known Spotify Connect devices](Known-Spotify-Connect-devices) section
+        - id: The Spotify Connect device id
+          name: The name of the device
+          entity_id: <optional> The Home Assistant media player entity id of this device (e.g. from Sonos integration)
 ```

 ### Screenshots